cbeneke/mangos-tbc-docker/README.md

 Check out the submodules before anything.
 Therefore choose between the .gitmodules.ssh and .gitmodules.http version and either link or copy the file to .gitmodules.

 ## building
-To enable access to the database update the ./cmangos/sql/create/db_create_mysql.sql file and
+To enable access to the database update the ./cmangos/sql/create/db_create_mysql.sql file and change 'localhost' to '172.%'.
+The last four lines should then look like this:

         CREATE USER 'mangos'@'172.%' IDENTIFIED BY 'mangos';
         GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, LOCK TABLES, CREATE TEMPORARY TABLES ON `mangos`.* TO 'mangos'@'172.%';
         GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, LOCK TABLES, CREATE TEMPORARY TABLES ON `characters`.* TO 'mangos'@'172.%';
         GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, LOCK TABLES, CREATE TEMPORARY TABLES ON `realmd`.* TO 'mangos'@'172.%';

-to expand the access rights to the 172.0.0.0/8 network (instead of 127.0.0.1) for the mangos user.
+This will expand the access rights to the 172.0.0.0/8 network (instead of 127.0.0.1) for the mangos user.
 Then build the cmangos files and initialize the docker image with

         ./bin/build.sh
         ./bin/init-docker.sh [ {{DATABASE_ROOT_PASSWORD}} ]